docfab/MD_coarse_graining_tools/README.md

 Tools for martini coarse graining using gromacs Software.

-make_ndx.sh create the index file with grips of atoms corresponding to each CG particle
+make_ndx.sh create the index file with groups of atoms corresponding to each CG particles

 Usage: